tylerjarvis/RootFinding/README.md

 # YRoots

-YRoots is a Python package for numerical root finding of systems of equations in multiple dimensions.
+YRoots is a Python package designed for numerical rootfinding of multivariate systems of equations.

 See both YRootsDemo.ipynb and YRootsTutorial.ipynb in the main branch for JupyterNotebook demonstrations of the code's capabilities.